-When it's time to upgrade your vehicle, the first step is offloading your current vehicle.
-You have two options: sell it or trade it.
-Both options have their pros and cons, but you first need to know how much your car is worth to accurately estimate your new car budget.
+When it's time to upgrade your vehicle, the first step is offloading your current vehicle, and two options present themselves: sell it or trade it.
+Selling and trading each has its pros and cons, but before deciding which is best for you, you’ll want to understand how to determine what our current vehicle is worth to help you estimate your new car budget.

-Fortunately, there are valuation tools out there to answer the question, "how much is my car worth?"
+Fortunately, valuation tools are available to answer the question, "How much is my car worth?"
 We'll cover these tools and offer a more streamlined alternative to them below.

 Vehicle Valuation Tools

-To get an accurate market value for your vehicle, you can scour the internet for countless hours finding similar cars for sale and their prices.
-However the year, make and mileage aren’t the only factors to consider when determining a price.
-You need to consider the condition, Carfax history, colour, location, financing rates, and more!
-Or, you can navigate to a car valuation service that has already done the legwork for you.
+To get your vehicle’s current market value, you can spend hours scouring the internet looking for similar cars for sale and their prices.
+The problem is that the year, make, and mileage are only a few of the variables that impact how much your car is worth.
+You must also consider the condition, Carfax history, colour, location, financing rates, and more.
+You can also skip all the legwork and check out a car valuation service that has already done all this for you.

-Sites like Kelley Blue Book and Canadian Black Book have sourced data on new and used cars to determine their base value, the value of options added, and more.
-They then scale the resale value based on the condition and mileage of your vehicle and whether you plan to use it as a trade-in or do a private sale.
+Sites like Kelley Blue Book have sourced data on new and used cars to determine their base value, the value of options added, and more.
+They then scale the resale value based on the condition and mileage of your vehicle and whether you plan to use it as a trade-in or make a private sale.

 These valuation sites are free, but there's no guarantee you'll get an accurate valuation for your vehicle.
 These services give you a rough price range, but the ultimate sale price depends on the demand for your vehicle in your local area and ever-changing market conditions.